PolymerLabs/polyperf/README.md

 <img width="469" alt="screen shot 2016-11-03 at 12 54 32" src="https://cloud.githubusercontent.com/assets/1369170/19982787/b20dee9e-a1c4-11e6-8d2b-d7f607eaeff9.png">

 The tests are run by `runner.html`, which defines the list of tests to run.
 Edit `runner.html` to choose test pages to run, and how many times each test should be run.
-By default, each test is ran 25 times, but you can configure it by changing the `frame-tester`'s `runs` attribute:
+By default, each test runs 25 times, but you can configure it by changing the `frame-tester`'s `runs` attribute:

 ```
 <frame-tester runs="25"></frame-tester>